josefs/meta-paper/paper.md

 another type of arrays to the API of the library.
-However, considering the performance advantages, the simplified implementation of stencil computations and its more useful default behaviour when it comes to fusion, we consider push arrays to be a definite advantage.
+However, considering the performance advantages, the simplified implementation of stencil computations and its more useful default behaviour when it comes to fusion, we consider Push arrays to be a definite advantage.

 # Related work